 To release, pull release button on the instrument panel.
 The parking brake releases in one rapid movement.
-The parking brake warning light in the instrument cluster must go out.
+The parking brake warning lamp in the instrument cluster must go out.

 Engage parking brake or service brake before starting the engine.

-Move gearshift lever to neutral (selector lever positions "P" or "N" on automatic transmissions).
+Place the gear selector lever in either "N" or "P" position before starting the engine.